abdelmalek-maskri/Recipes-app/README.md

 - **API Integration**: Upcoming integration of third-party APIs for more recipe options.
 - **AI Enhancement**: In the future, the app will include AI functionality to suggest and generate recipes based on ingredients or preferences.
-- **Database Integration**: The database is already in place but will be fully integrated and published soon.
+- **Firestore Integration**: The app uses Firestore for data storage and management.

 ## Requirements